The 4 Week Half Marathon Training Plan + Complete Guide

 Not necessarily.

-A 4 week half marathon training plan is likely insufficient for runners who have not been training consistently for at least six months or more, especially if you have never run a half marathon before.
+A four-week half-marathon training plan is likely insufficient for runners who have not been training consistently for at least six months or more, and especially if this is their first half marathon.

 Additionally, if you are an injury-prone runner, training for a half marathon in 4 weeks is probably inadvisable.